-This flagship PSFK guide is a playbook for retail resilience.
+This flagship PSFK guide is a trends-led playbook for retail resilience.

 Without a doubt, 2020 was a year of unprecedented retail reckoning.
 While many businesses were forced to temporarily or permanently close shop, there were some who found opportunities within the challenges of the year’s circumstances.
 The most successful retailers and brands of 2020 were those who invested well ahead to build resilience, focusing on securing the infrastructure, supply chains and culture to pivot at a moment’s notice and respond to changes affecting consumers and the market.